iyswarya12/Iyswarya/index.md

 I'm a Performance and Capacity Engineer at Facebook in CEA Resource Foundation team.
 I graduated with a PhD in Computer Science and Engineering from Penn State in 2019.
 My PhD advisor is Prof. Anand Sivasubramaniam.
-I'm broadly interested in datacenter scale computing with a focus on capacity provisioning, power/energy management, and storage systems and data analytics.
+I'm broadly interested in datacenter scale computing with a focus on capacity provisioning, power/energy management, storage systems and data analytics.

 ## Publications